tops4u/Ram-Tester/README.md

 ---

 ## Why this tester?
 - **No chip knowledge needed** – Set the pin count via DIP switch, the tester auto-detects the chip type.
-No menus, no datasheet lookups.
+No chip marking deciphering, no menus, no datasheet lookups.
 Grab a chip from the parts bin, plug it in, get a result.
 - **Fast** – Most tests complete in under 10 seconds.
 Full 41256 test in 7.4s — up to 60× faster than typical Arduino-based testers that rely on `digitalWrite()`.
 Direct port manipulation at 62.5 ns per operation makes the difference.
 - **Thorough** – Six test patterns per cell, crosstalk analysis, address line verification, retention time measurement, CAS-Before-RAS refresh, fast page mode, static column, nibble mode and ground short detection.
 - **Practical** – Clear good/bad result.
 A DRAM chip can't be repaired, so detailed fault classification is academic.
 This tester tells you what you need to know to get your machine running.